qthompso/tm_devices/docs/advanced/signal_generators.md

 The amplitude and frequency range for the Internal AFG varies on the function set.
 All functions have the same lower bound, 20 mV and 100 mHz.
-Similarly, all offset ranges stay consistent, plus or minus 2.5 volts.
-The higher bound for functions, however, consist of the following:
+Similarly, all offset ranges stay consistent, plus or minus 2.5 volts along with all sample rates being 250 MHz.
+The higher bound of amplitude and frequency, however, vary between functions.

 ```{table} IAFG Constraints
 ---